A tongue-in-cheek guide to the bizarre and multifaceted history of Taiwan’s place-names!

 In recent years, a slew of Taiwanese cinematic blockbusters focusing on the ordinary lives of the Taiwanese has highlighted the island’s multi-ethnic, multicultural and multilingual roots.

 Films like the 2007 Cape No. 7 and the 2011 Seediq Bale demonstrated on screen the complex—sometimes violent but also often convivial—interactions between the Japanese, Taiwanese, Chinese and Indigenous peoples.

-Remarkably, these films depict ordinarly Taiwanese folks simultaneously juggling between several different languages when communicating with one another—which captures an intriguing fact of life on the island.
+Remarkably, these films depict ordinary Taiwanese folks simultaneously juggling between several different languages when communicating with one another—which captures an intriguing fact of life on the island.

-These typical Taiwanese interactions are also memorialized in the stories of Taiwan’s toponyms.
-Though often overlooked, Taiwan’s place-names tell a fascinating story of how each and every culture, language and empire left traces of themselves on the beautiful island and its inhabitants.
+These typical Taiwanese interactions are also memorialized in the stories of Taiwan’s place-names.
+Though often overlooked, Taiwanese toponyms tell a fascinating story of how each and every culture, language and empire left traces of themselves on the beautiful island and its inhabitants.